planio-gmbh/chef-iptables_persistent/README.md

-iptables-persistent Cookbook
+iptables_persistent Cookbook
 ============================

-This cookbook configures iptables-persistent to setup a full firewall based on node attributes, settable in roles.
+This cookbook configures iptables_persistent to setup a full firewall based on node attributes, settable in roles.

 Attributes